ItsProfessional/CursorInverter/README.md

 ```

 ## How does it work?
-Detects whether the color of the pixel under your cursor is closer to black or white, and setting your cursor to the opposite color.
+Detects whether the color of the pixel under your cursor is closer to black or white, and sets your cursor to the opposite color.
 # Disclaimer
 This script is in an early stage, and offered as-is.
 There will be bugs.
 I am not responsible for any damage, loss of data, or anything caused by this script.